flo-schu/pymob/docs/source/user_guide/superquickstart.md

 # Pymob quickstart

-This super-quick quickstart gives an introduction to the basic Pymob workflow and key functionalities.
+This super-quick quickstart provides an introduction to the basic Pymob workflow and its key functionalities.
-For this, we will investigate a simple linear regression model, which we want to fit to a noisy dataset.
+We will explore a simple linear regression model that we want to fit to a noisy dataset.
-Pymob supports our modeling process by providing several tools for *structuring our data*, for the *parameter estimation* and *visualization of the results*.
+Pymob supports the modeling process by providing several tools for *data structuring*, *parameter estimation* and *visualization of results*.

+If you are looking for a more detailed introduction, [click here]().
+If you want to learn how to work with ODE models, check out [this tutorial]().

+## Pymob components

-Before starting the modeling process, we let's have a look at the main steps and modules of pymob:
+Before starting the modeling process, let's take a look at the main steps and modules of pymob:

 1. __Simulation:__
-First, we need to initialize a Simulation object by calling the {class}`pymob.simulation.SimulationBase` class from the simulation module.
+First, we need to initialize a Simulation object by creating an instance of the {class}`pymob.simulation.SimulationBase` class from the simulation module.
-Optionally, we can configure the simulation with `sim.config.case_study.name = "linear-regression"`, `sim.config.case_study.scenario = "test"` and many more options.
+Optionally, we can configure the simulation with `sim.config.case_study.name = "linear-regression"`, `sim.config.case_study.scenario = "test"` and many other options.

 2. __Model:__
-Our model will be defined as a python function.
+Our model will be defined as a standard python function.
-We will then assign it to our Simulation object by `.model`
+We will then assign it to the Simulation object by accessing the `.model` attribute.

 3. __Observations:__
-Our observation data needs to be structured as a [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html).
+Our observation data must be structured as a [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html).
-We assign it to our Simulation object by  `.observations.`
+We assign it to the `.observations` attribute of our Simulation object.
-`sim.config.data_structure` will give us some information about the layout of our data.
+Calling `sim.config.data_structure` will give us further information about the layout of our data.

 4. __Solver:__
-Solvers are needed to solve the model.
+A [solver](https://pymob.readthedocs.io/en/stable/api/pymob.solvers.html) is required to solve the model.
-In our simple case, we will use the solver "solve_analytic_1d" from the "pymob.solver.analytic module.
+In our simple case, we will use the `solve_analytic_1d` solver from the `pymob.solver.analytic` module.
+We assign it to our Simulation object using the `.solver` attribute.
+Since our model already provides an analytical solution, this solver basically does nothing.
+It is still needed to fulfill Pymob's requirement for a solver component.
-We  assign it to our Simulation object by `.solver` For more complex models, the JaxSolver from the diffrax module is a more powerful option.
+For more complex models (e.g. ODEs), the `JaxSolver` from the `pymob.solvers.diffrax` module is a more powerful option.
-User can also implement their own solver as a subclass of `pymob.solver.SolverBase`.
+Users can also implement custom solvers as a subclass of `pymob.solver.SolverBase`.

 5. __Inferer:__
-The inferer serves as the parameter estimator.
+The inferer handels the parameter estimation.
-Pymob provided [various backends](https://pymob.readthedocs.io/en/stable/user_guide/framework_overview.html).
-In our example, we will work with *numpyro*.
+Pymob supports [various backends](https://pymob.readthedocs.io/en/stable/user_guide/framework_overview.html).
+In this example, we will work with *NumPyro*.
-We assign the inferer to our Simulation object by `.inferer` and configurate the kernel we want to use (here *nuts*).
+We assign the inferer to our Simulation object via the `.inferer` attribute and configure the desired kernel (e.g. *nuts*).
-But before, we need to parameterize our model using the *Param* class.
-The parameters can be marked as free or fixed, depending on whether they should be variable during an optimization procedure.
+But before inference, we need to parameterize our model using the *Param* class.
+Each parameter can be marked either as free or fixed, depending on whether it should be variable during the optimization procedure.
-We assign the parameters to our Simulation object by `sim.model_parameters`.
-This is a dictionary that holds the model input data.
-The keys it takes by default are `parameters`, `y0` and `x_in`.
+The parameters are stored in the `sim.model_parameters` dictionary, which holds model input values.
+By default, it takes the keys: `parameters`, `y0` and `x_in`.

-7. __Evaluator:__
+6. __Evaluator:__
-The Evaluator is an instance to evaluate a model.
+The Evaluator is an instance to manage model evaluations.
+It sets up tasks, coordinates parallel runs of the simulation and keeps track of the results from each simulation or parameter inference process.

-6. __Config:__
+7. __Config:__
-Our settings will be saved in a configuration file `.cfg`.
+The simulation settings will be saved in a `.cfg` configuration file.
-The config file contains information about our simulation in different sections. -> Learn more [here](https://pymob.readthedocs.io/en/stable/user_guide/case_studies.html#configuration).
+The config file contains information about our simulation in various sections. -> [Learn more here](https://pymob.readthedocs.io/en/stable/user_guide/case_studies.html#configuration).
-We can further use it to create new Simulations by loading the settings from a config file.
+We can further use it to create new simulations by loading settings from a config file.

 ![framework-overview](.\figures\pymob_overview.png)